Code-Institute-Submissions/TheRoadisHome/README.md

 <a href="#">Live website</a>

-The Road is Home
+The Road is Home - logo

 The Road is Home is a fictional travel company based in Wales.
 The website will be targeted at primarily solo travellers who want to see the world and join a small escorted tour group.

-Amiresponsive images
+- Amiresponsive images

-Table of contents
+- Table of contents

-User Experience (UX)
+ # User Experience (UX)

-Project Research
+## Project Research
 Over the past few years I have travelled with various group tours and have used a couple of different companies.
 This has given me a good understanding of what a customer looks for in a travel company and what they expect to find on their website.

-The Customer
+## The Customer
-The ideal customer of the website is someone who is looking for a style of travel that benefits both the traveller and the places they visit.
+- The ideal customer of the website is someone who is looking for a style of travel that benefits both the traveller and the places they visit.
-They want to travel in a way that is responsible and sustainable.
+- They want to travel in a way that is responsible and sustainable.
-They are looking to travel with others that have similar interests.
+- They are looking to travel with others that have similar interests.
-They want the flexibility to choose a trip with a cost and duration that suits them.
+- They want the flexibility to choose a trip with a cost and duration that suits them.
-They are looking for a service that provides them with support and takes away the stress and time involved in planning a trip.
+- They are looking for a service that provides them with support and takes away the stress and time involved in planning a trip.

+## User goals

+As a user visiting the website, I want:

+- to be able to navigate it easily
+- to understand the purpose
+- to know about the company's ethos
+- to find out what tours are available
+- to find out the costs involved
+- to view images that would inspire me
+- to be able to contact the company
+- to be able to access the company's social media accounts.

+## Business goals

+As a business owner, I want:

+- to sell group tours
+- to offer a platform for users to see what tours are on offer
+- to provide an online presence for the company
+- to update/create/delete tours as needed
+- to enable users to contact the company with any queries
+- to share images from past customers to create connections and inspire users.

+# Design

+I wanted the design of the website to be relatively simple, with a modern look which appeals to adults in the 20-40 age range.

+## Colours

+I decided that the main colour scheme would be grey, black and white with accents of coral.

+- COOLERS PALLETTE

+I wanted the bright coral to provide some warmth and contrast to the otherwise quite subtle colours.
+I have used it as the colour of the footer, the icons and the headings on the 'About' page.

+## Fonts

+I have decided on the fonts 'Raleway' for headings and 'Montserrat' for the body text which were both found on Google Fonts.
+They are simple, sans-serif typefaces which are easy to read, accessible and are not distracting to the user.

 DEPLOYMENT